 An object is a collection of data (variables) and methods (functions).
-A class can be understood as the “blueprint” for creating objects.
+Consider a class as the “blueprint” for creating objects.

-A class creates a new type of object, allowing new instances of that type to be made.
-Each class instance can have attributes attached to it for maintaining its state.
-Class instances can also have methods for modifying its state.
+A class creates a new type of object, allowing you to create new instances of that object type.
+Each class instance can have attributes and methods to maintain and modify its state, respectively.

 In Python, a class can be defined by using the keyword class.
 The simplest form of class definition looks like this:

 # Creating a class in Python class ClassName: <statement1> ............ <statementN>